fregante/chrome-webstore-upload/README.md

 You will need a Google API `clientId` and a `refreshToken`.
 Read [the guide](./How%20to%20generate%20Google%20API%20keys.md).

+Note: If you created the APIs before version 0.5.0 (September 2021), you might have to follow [the guide](./How%20to%20generate%20Google%20API%20keys.md) again.
+[Leave a comment](https://github.com/fregante/chrome-webstore-upload-cli/issues/44) if that happened to you.

 ## Usage

 All methods return an ES2015-compliant promise.